alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 First, we bring two modules into scope: reader and template.
 We'll dig into those files in a moment.

-For now, it's worth mentioning that our main function (the entrance into our application) contains only two lines of code.
-First, we store the result of a `handle_input` function from the reader module in a template (judging from the variable name).
+In our `main` function, we store the result of a `handle_input` function from the reader module in a template (judging from the variable name).
 Next, we generate a template, passing the template info to the necessary builder.
-So far so predictable.
+Looks easy enough.

-Let's drill in from the top, starting with the reader module.
+For better context, let's walk through some of the functions we see called.
+This brings us first to the reader module.

-# Defining the Modules
+# Reading User Input: Module One

 _reader.rs_: